-Here, in an effort to help those looking to get Samsung’s next big thing, we break down the upcoming Galaxy S8 release for the US and elsewhere.
-Again, nothing is official yet aside from the launch event date.
-That said, more information will be available shortly.
+Here, in an effort to help those looking to get Samsung’s next big thing, we break down the now official Galaxy S8 release for the US and elsewhere.
+From pre-orders, color, pricing and so much more.
+Including information on the delay of Bixby, Samsung’s AI assistant, and carriers shipping orders early.

 Galaxy S8 Release Date